 You couldn’t live without…

-Pete: I have two: one is quite pretentious and one’s really basic.
-One is that I don’t know where I’m going and I’m going to do it until I’m dead.
+Pete: I have two: one is quite pretentious, and one’s really basic.
+One is that I don’t know where I’m going and will do it until I’m dead.
 So the unknown.
 And the second one is my daughters.